civican/legisinfo/44-1/bills/C-26/bill_text.md

 ### Section 23

-To the extent necessary, for any purpose related to the making, amending or revoking of a cyber security direction in respect of a designated operator, the following persons or entities may collect information from and disclose information, including confidential information, to each other:
+  ****(1)**** To the extent necessary, for any purpose related to the making, amending or revoking of a cyber security direction in respect of a designated operator, the following persons or entities may collect information from and disclose information, including confidential information, to each other:

     the Minister;

     the responsible minister;

     the appropriate regulator;

     the Minister of Foreign Affairs;

     the Minister of National Defence;

     the Chief of the Defence Staff;

     the Chief or an employee of the Communications Security Establishment;

     the Director or an employee of the Canadian Security Intelligence Service; and

     any other person or entity that is prescribed by the regulations.

+  **(2)** Any confidential information, within the meaning of this Act or any other Act of Parliament that applies to or is administered by a person or entity referred to in subsection (1), that is collected or disclosed under that subsection must be treated as confidential.

+  **(3)** Any information collected or obtained under subsection (1) must be retained only for as long as is necessary to make, amend or revoke an order under section 20, or to verify compliance or prevent non-compliance with such an order.

+  **(4)** A designated operator, or class of operators, to which the information relates must be informed of the retention period.

 ### Section 24